hSueki/dscage-pe2/README.md

 ### vii.
 Hierarchical Intersection
 The CTSS files are filtered and annotated using hierarchical_intersect.
-This tool intersects with each annotation bed file in a hierarchical manner the several regions stored as BED files in /usr/local/reference/hierarchical_intersect : upstream100, 5UTR_exon, coding_exon, 3UTR_exon, intron and downstream100.
-When the annotation bed files are not found, this step will be skipped.
+This tool intersects with each annotation bed file in a hierarchical manner using several BED files located in /usr/local/reference/hierarchical_intersect : upstream100, 5UTR_exon, coding_exon, 3UTR_exon, intron and downstream100.

+>[!NOTE]
+If the path of the BED files is not found, this step will be skipped.

 Input:
 - CTSS file: tmp/_sample_.R1.ctss.bed